-At inclusion all patients described their individual symptom levels in a stable health state on a "What are my 'usual' symptoms" card and were educated to complete daily symptom diaries for 12 months (supplementary material).
+At inclusion all patients described their individual symptom levels in a stable health state on a 'What are my "usual" symptoms' card and were educated to complete daily symptom diaries for 12 months (online supplement).
 The colour-coded patient-tailored diaries included symptoms of COPD and comorbidities diagnosed at baseline [14].
-On each day of the study patients were asked to compare their symptoms in the last 24 h to their "usual" symptoms, and, if symptom levels had increased, to report the level of change for each symptom listed in their diary (i.e. no change, slightly increased, or significantly increased).
+On each day of the study patients were asked to compare their symptoms in the last 24 hours to their "usual" symptoms, and, if symptom levels had increased, to report the level of change for each symptom listed in their diary (i.e. no change, slightly increased, or significantly increased).
 Completed diaries including information regarding unscheduled healthcare visits and use of additional medications were returned at the end of each month.
 Incomplete diary data were compared with hospital admission data.
-Subsequently, patients were phoned to complete missing diary data, to provide feedback on diary use, to adjust symptom levels on the "What are my 'usual' symptoms" card if necessary (e.g. after an exacerbation), and to reinforce self-management behaviours (self-management group only).
+Subsequently, patients were phoned to complete missing diary data, to provide feedback on diary use, to adjust symptom levels on the "What are my "usual" symptoms' card if necessary (e.g. after an exacerbation), and to reinforce self-management behaviours (self-management group only).
 For the self-management group, exacerbation action plans for COPD, CHF, IHD, anxiety and depression were directly linked to the diaries.
 For diabetes, this link was indirect, as patients were prompted to check their blood glucose levels when the COPD action plan directed them to take glucocorticoid because of a COPD exacerbation.
-Additional details on the self-management and UC sessions are provided in table 1 (supplementary material).
+Additional details on the selfmanagement and the UC sessions are provided in Table 1 (and online supplement).